 A Brief History

-On July 19, 1942, an American pilot spotted an intact Japanese Mitsubishi A6M Zero fighter downed on Akutan island.
+On July 10, 1942, an American pilot spotted an intact Japanese Mitsubishi A6M Zero fighter downed on Akutan island.
 The Zero was recovered and restored to flying condition by the Americans and provided information needed to develop American fighters and tactics to cope with the Zero’s great performance.
 Here we list 10 of the most formidable fighter planes American pilots have had to face in combat.
-What fighters would you add to the list?

 10. Mikoyan and Gurevich MiG-29.